sdroege/gst-plugin-rs/tutorial/tutorial-2.md

 The first part here will be all the boilerplate required to set up the element.
 You can safely [skip](#caps-negotiation) this if you remember all this from the [previous tutorial](tutorial-1.md).

 Our sine wave element is going to produce raw audio, with a number of channels and any possible sample rate with both 32 bit and 64 bit floating point samples.
 It will produce a simple sine wave with a configurable frequency, volume/mute and number of samples per audio buffer.
 In addition it will be possible to configure the element in (pseudo) live mode, meaning that it will only produce data in real-time according to the pipeline clock.
 And it will be possible to seek to any time/sample position on our source element.
-It will basically be a more simply version of the [`audiotestsrc`](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gst-plugins-base-plugins/html/gst-plugins-base-plugins-audiotestsrc.html) element from gst-plugins-base.
+It will basically be a more simple version of the [`audiotestsrc`](https://gstreamer.freedesktop.org/documentation/audiotestsrc/index.html) element from gst-plugins-base.

 So let's get started with all the boilerplate.
-This time our element will be based on the [`PushSrc`](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gstreamer-libs/html/GstPushSrc.html) base class instead of [`BaseTransform`](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gstreamer-libs/html/GstBaseTransform.html). `PushSrc` is a subclass of the [`BaseSrc`](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gstreamer-libs/html/GstBaseSrc.html) base class that only works in push mode, i.e. creates buffers as they arrive instead of allowing downstream elements to explicitly pull them.
+This time our element will be based on the [`PushSrc`](https://gstreamer.freedesktop.org/documentation/base/gstpushsrc.html#GstPushSrc) base class instead of [`VideoFilter`](https://gstreamer.freedesktop.org/documentation/video/gstvideofilter.html#GstVideoFilter). `PushSrc` is a subclass of the [`BaseSrc`](https://gstreamer.freedesktop.org/documentation/base/gstbasesrc.html#GstBaseSrc) base class that only works in push mode, i.e. creates buffers as they arrive instead of allowing downstream elements to explicitly pull them.

 In `src/sinesrc/imp.rs`: